terascope/teraslice/docs/packages/data-mate/functions.md

 #### `isLessThanOrEqualTo` (FIELD_VALIDATION)

-> Check to see if a number is less than or equal to the specified value
+> Check if a number is less than or equal to the specified value

 ##### Arguments